DECODEproject/whitepaper/decode-whitepaper.md

 Identity within DECODE inverts the current world position whereby participants know little about the operators of the services they are registered with but the services know everything about the identity of the participants.

-In DECODE, the focus is on strenghtening the position of the participant in terms if understanding exactly what organisations are operating applications and what those applications are doing with the participants' data.
+In DECODE, the focus is on strengthening the position of the participant in terms if understanding exactly what organisations are operating applications and what those applications are doing with the participants' data.

 **Participants**